energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

       Value inspired from the interconnection projects described in :cite:t:`IEA_TK_2021`.

-Prices and GHG emissions given in :numref:`Table %s <tab:prices_elec_import_export_TK>` ... source ...
+The costs and GHG emissions of electricity imports and exports are given in :numref:`Table %s <tab:costs_elec_import_export_TK>`.

 .. container::

-   .. csv-table:: Price and GHG emissions associated to electricity imports and exports, in 2035.
+   .. csv-table:: Cost and GHG emissions associated to electricity imports and exports, in 2035.
 Abbreviations: Electricity (elec.).
       :header: **Resources** , **c**:sub:`op` , **gwp**:sub:`op` , **CO**:sub:`2direct`
       :widths: 15 15 15 15
-      :name: tab:prices_elec_import_export_TK
+      :name: tab:costs_elec_import_export_TK

-		 , [€\ :sub:`2015`/MWh :sub:`fuel`] , [kgCO :sub:`2`-eq/MWh :sub:`fuel`] , [kgCO :sub:`2`-eq/MWh :sub:`fuel`]
+		 , [USD\ :sub:`2021`/MWh :sub:`fuel`] , [kgCO :sub:`2`-eq/MWh :sub:`fuel`] , [kgCO :sub:`2`-eq/MWh :sub:`fuel`]
-		elec imports , 84.3 , 413 [45a]_ , 0
+		elec imports , 102.6 [45b]_, 206 [45a]_ , 0
-		elec exports , 75.9 [45b]_ , 0 , 0
+		elec exports , 92.4 [45c]_ , 0 , 0

 ..
-[45a] This value is based on the CO :sub:`2` intensity of the EU electricity grid.
+[45a] This value is based on the CO :sub:`2` intensity of the EU electricity grid and its projected decrease, in line with the EU's Climate objectives.
          Indeed, :cite:t:`IEA_TK_2021` indicates that in 2019, most of the electricity imports of Turkey came from Bulgaria, which is part of the European grid.

 ..
 [45b]
+   Taken equal as the Belgian cost.

+..
+[45c]
-   The price of electricity exports is assumed to be equal to 90% of the price of electricity imports, to account for cross-border tariffs.
+   The cost of electricity exports is assumed to be equal to 90% of the cost of electricity imports, to account for cross-border tariffs.

 .. _sec:app1_end_uses_TK: